 Washington State is known for beautiful cherry blossoms, daffodils, tulips and rhododendrons (the State flower).
 Spring is in full bloom and now is the perfect time to explore local parks, gardens and your own neighborhood for the season’s flowers.
-Here is a quick list of places to visit throughout the greater Seattle area.
+Here is a quick list of top 6 beautiful places to visit throughout the greater Seattle area in the Spring.

 With 96 acres of paved and dirt trails for pedestrians and cyclists, the Des Moines Creek Park offers plenty of room to roam in a peaceful Northwest setting.
 Throughout the park grounds, there are beautiful seasonal flowers, forested hillsides and garden waterfalls.

 The Highline SeaTac Botanical Garden covers 10.5 acres of display gardens, woodlands and trails reclaimed from a suburban brownfield.
 One highlight of the garden is a formal rose garden maintained by the Seattle Rose Society featuring more than 100 labeled roses.

 If you’re looking to fully immerse yourself in Pacific Northwest Wildlife, Mt.
 Rainier National Park is a fun day trip for all ages.
 The park spans five developed areas - Longmire, Paradise, Ohanapecosh, Sunrise, and Carbon/Mowich - that include campgrounds and picnic areas.
 Mt.
 Rainier National Park is known to include species of more than 800 vascular plants, 159 birds, 63 mammals, 16 amphibians, 5 reptiles, and 18 native fish.

 The UW Campus features a grove of 30 mature Yoshino cherry blossom trees that are a total show stopper when they are in bloom every spring.
 In addition, Washington Park Arboretum’s Azalea Way, located near UW, is another beautiful place to view cherry blossoms throughout the month of May.